-Article 1: Power and Jurisdiction
+Power and Jurisdiction

 - A. These Election Rules are created, maintained, and enforced pursuant to the principles and procedures outlined in Article IV of the University Board of Elections Constitution, and are designed to ensure free and fair elections. - B. These Elections are in accordance with but do not supersede the University's Standards of Conduct, the Honor Code, the official rules and regulations of the Housing and Residence Life, Physical Plant, Student Council, Parking and Transportation, Student Financial Services, ITS, other applicable departments at the University of Virginia and federal, state, and local laws.
 Refer to the Honor and Judiciary committees, the Undergraduate and Graduate Records and various University departments and other sources for more information. - C. The University Board of Elections has the express authority to define the voting population for University of Virginia elections. - D. These rules are binding upon all student candidates, individuals working on their behalf, and organizations endorsing candidates.
-Rules may be enforced by the appropriate University body including, but not limited to, the University Board of Elections. - E. Any questions regarding these Election Rules should be submitted via electronic mail to the University Board of Elections at ube-admin@virginia.edu. - F. Format of the Election Rules - I. Articles will be represented by Arabic numerals. - II.
-Sections will be represented by capital English letters. - III.
-Subsections will be represented by Latin numerals. - IV.
-Parts will be represented by lowercase English letters. - V. Subparts will be represented by Arabic numerals.
+Rules may be enforced by the appropriate University body including, but not limited to, the University Board of Elections. - E. Any questions regarding these Election Rules should be submitted via electronic mail to the University Board of Elections at ube-admin@virginia.edu.

-Article 2: Campaigning and Electioneering
+Campaigning and Electioneering